-How to Support Multiple Languages on Jekyll Blog with Polyglot (2) - Troubleshooting Chirpy Theme Build Failures and Search Function Errors
+How to Support Multiple Languages on a Jekyll Blog with Polyglot (2) - Implementing a Language Selector Button & Localizing the Layout Language

 Overview

-About 4 months ago, in early July 12024 of the Holocene calendar, I added multilingual support to this Jekyll-based blog hosted on Github Pages by applying the Polyglot plugin.
-This series shares the bugs encountered during the process of applying the Polyglot plugin to the Chirpy theme, their solutions, and how to write HTML headers and sitemap.xml with SEO in mind.
-The series consists of 2 posts, and this is the second post in the series.
+In early July 12024, I added multi-language support to this blog, which is hosted on GitHub Pages with Jekyll, by applying the Polyglot plugin.
+This series shares the bugs encountered while applying the Polyglot plugin to the Chirpy theme, their solutions, and how to write the HTML header and sitemap.xml with SEO in mind.
+The series consists of three posts, and the one you are reading is the second.

 Requirements